 Your average dishwasher runs up to 855 kWh annually.
 It will also draw about 1,200 watts of electricity.
 However, calculating the yearly consumption varies greatly depending on whether you use an energy saver cycle or the ultra-hot, longer-running scouring cycle.

 Whether your household water is heated by gas or electricity is also a factor.
 For comparison purposes, the yearly energy consumption, using the standard of 1.5 hours of usage per week, ranges between 300 kWh and 855 kWh.

 4. Coffee maker

-The typical coffee maker uses between 13 kWh to 42 kWh per year.
-It draws energy at between 500 to 1,000 watts.
+The typical coffee maker uses between 13 kWh and 42 kWh per year.
+It draws energy at between 500 and 1,000 watts.
 However, coffee machine brewing habits vary greatly from household to household.

 As such, the rough calculations for annual energy consumption depend on how much of a coffee addict you are, although typically, it ranges between 13 kWh and 42 kWh.